Up Your Alley (album)

-Up Your Alley is the sixth studio album by American rock band Joan Jett and the Blackhearts, released on May 2, 1988, by Blackheart Records and CBS Records in the United States, and by Polydor Records in Europe and Japan, a year and a half after their previous album Good Music (1986).
-This album contains the single "I Hate Myself for Loving You", which peaked at No. 8 on the Billboard Hot 100, and had been used as the theme song for Sunday Night Football NFL games in America (with altered lyrics, by two singers) during the 2006 and 2007 seasons.
-The follow-up single "Little Liar" continued Jett's chart success, peaking at No. 19 on the Hot 100 in late 1988/early 1989.
+Up Your Alley is the sixth studio album by American rock singer Joan Jett and the fifth to feature her backing band the Blackhearts.
+It was released on May 23, 1988, by Blackheart Records and CBS Records in the US, and by Polydor Records in Europe and Japan, a year and a half after their previous studio album Good Music (1986).
+This album contains the single "I Hate Myself for Loving You", which peaked at No. 8 on the US Billboard Hot 100, and had been used as the theme song for Sunday Night Football (SNF) National Football League (NFL) games in America (with altered lyrics, by two singers) during the 2006 and 2007 seasons.
+The follow-up single "Little Liar" continued Jett's chart success, peaking at No. 19 on the Hot 100 in late 1988 and early 1989.

-Up Your Alley peaked at No. 19 on the Billboard 200 albums chart and has since been certified Platinum.
+Up Your Alley peaked at No. 19 on the US Billboard 200 albums chart and has since been certified Platinum.

 Former Rolling Stones guitarist Mick Taylor played the guitar solo on "I Hate Myself for Loving You".

-"I Hate Myself for Loving You" was released as the first single, backed with a live version of the Jett composition "Love Is Pain" (the original version of which appears on the 1981 album I Love Rock 'n Roll).
-"Little Liar" was the second single, backed with an obscure Jett–Laguna composition "What Can I Do for You", which had been recorded for a movie Jett was set to make in 1979 that was never completed.
+"I Hate Myself for Loving You" was released as the first single, backed with a live version of the Jett composition "Love Is Pain" (the original version of which appears on the 1981 studio album I Love Rock 'n Roll).
+"Little Liar" was the second single, backed with an obscure Jett and Kenny Laguna composition "What Can I Do for You", which had been recorded for a film that Jett was set to make in 1979 that was never completed.
 The song eventually turned up again on the Jett fan-club only CD 1979.
-For Record Store Day in 2015, the track was included on the limited edition (4000 split color vinyl) LP The First Sessions documenting the first several songs Jett wrote with Kenny Laguna, her newly acquired producer.
+For Record Store Day in 2015, the track was included on the limited edition (4000 split color vinyl) LP The First Sessions documenting the first several songs Jett wrote with Laguna, her newly acquired producer.

 Two music videos were shot for "Little Liar", the first, a concept video, feature a slightly confusing storyline with two Jetts (one in white, one in black) interacting.
 After seeing the result of the first "Little Liar" video, Jett was unhappy with the silliness and visual translation so immediately shot a new live video (synced with the studio version of the song) for this track.
 The new video captured a more authentic feel with raw live shots combined with cutaways and studio shot closeups of Jett.
 It was a more stylized live video with Ziggy Stardust-like artistic flourishes.

 Joan Jett and the Blackhearts were nominated for a Grammy Award in 1988 for Best Rock Performance by a Duo or Group with Vocal for "I Hate Myself for Loving You".